Fix: Office Background Installation Ran into a Problem

 Updating Microsoft Office

-1. Click Start and open Control Panel.
+1. Click Start and open the Control Panel.

 Opening Control Panel

-2. Select Uninstall a program under Programs.
+2. Click Uninstall a program under the Programs section.

 Navigating to Uninstall a Program